 Guinea Climate & Weather

 The coastal belt of Guinea and most of the inland region have a tropical climate, with a long rainy season lasting from April to November.
 The capital, Conakry, has a year-round average high of 84 °F (29 °C), and a low of 73 °F (23 °C), which shows that the country does not have an extreme range of temperatures.

 It should be noted that Guinea incorporates diverse landscapes and the climate can change quite substantially according to region: the mountainous areas are much cooler than the flatlands and savannah, for example.
-Plan your trip according to the specific weather of the area which you want to explore and your desired activities.
+Travellers should plan their trip according to the specific weather of the area they want to explore and their desired activities.

 Become our Guinea Travel Expert